 Herod “the great” (?), who also murdered members of his own family in fear of being dethroned, had John the Baptist beheaded (Mt 14:1-13).
 This John was the prophet who announced Jesus as the Messiah (Jn 1:29,36).
 Notice how Jesus said “He who has ears to hear, let him be listening [present continuous] and let him consider and perceive and comprehend by hearing…” (Mt 11:15; Rom 10:17).
 Note how Jesus did not speak to Herod – Lk 23:9 who would not hear, welcome, value, trust, perceive and comprehend the Word of God.
 Also in Lk 23:8-12, why Herod and Pilot (who “washed his hands in innocence”) became friends (Js 4:4; Jn 15:18-23).
-We should take serious cognisance of this application of Gal 6:7 (I Jn 2:4; 4:2,3!).
+We should take serious cognizance of this application of Gal 6:7 (I Jn 2:4; 4:2,3!).
 Incidentally, note the vitally important little word “only” in Gal 6:7 – “… For whatever a man sows, that, and that only is what he will reap…” !!
 This quite possibly refers specifically to immortality – see “The Testimony” by this author.
 Understand this connection with Mt 3:8; and 12:34-37; Mk 8:18 (Pharisees think themselves aloof, unteachable; puffed up with knowledge [of – not from – God], even false prophets with deceiving, “well intended” doctrines of man, while ignoring His Personal Voice, perhaps hearing it but not paying attention and heeding it).

 So then, why on earth would Judas the Iscariot dip his hand in the bowl with Jesus to point himself out as the betrayer (Mt 26:23)?
 It is very possible that Judas was simply not listening [considering, perceiving and comprehending] what Jesus was saying at that moment.
 Simply put, was Judas not paying attention [not taking Jesus seriously, putting Him first] and was probably completely engrossed in his own corrupt thoughts [motives, agenda] instead of listening attentively to the Word [guidance], seeking Truth [revelation from the Word].
 Mt 26:22; Mk 14:19 imply all except Judas partook actively in the conversation.
 Can you picture Judas exclaiming “what?… what?…” after he suddenly noticed the stunned silence amongst the eleven other Apostles (Mt 26:25)?
 Think about it.
 See Ps 41:6,9 for what David wrote 1 000 years prior to that event…

 Jn 13:20-30 seems to give a different account, but compare verse 30 with Jn 3:19,20 and consider that that John (of Jn 13:23-25 and Rev 1:1) was probably reiterating the fact that most of what Jesus has said [is still saying, teaching, feeding] to us, passes right over our [self-centred] heads.
 Think again about the Lamb of God, born in a manger (a crib is where “house” or domesticated animals feed from), and the Bread (manna) of Jn 6 (:35,48).
 Contemplate Jer 8:9.
 See what Jesus said in Jn 12:48-50.
 The seemingly different detail in this account is, just as with many others in Scripture, exactly what shows that more Truth is behind every Word written on Bible meditation – a Living, revealing word is behind those letters [stories].
-Ex 34:6; Rom 3:11; 1 Cor 13:2 (God = Love).
+Ex 34:6; Rom 3:11; 1 Cor 13:2 (God is Love).